fortefairy/dorian-explorer/_essay/02-chapter-ii..md

 As they entered they saw Dorian Gray.
 He was seated at the piano, with his back to them, turning over the pages of a volume of Schumann’s “Forest Scenes.”
 “You must lend me these, Basil,” he cried.
 “I want to learn them.
-They are perfectly charming.”
+They are perfectly charming.”{% include essay/feature/aside.html text="Forest Scenes" %}

 “That entirely depends on how you sit to-day, Dorian.”